decelik/PCAP_Quiz/README.md

 ## Installation

-To get started with the PCAP Training project, follow this step:
+To get started with the PCAP Quiz project, follow this step:

 **Clone the repository:**
     ```bash